hyperjump-io/better-json-schema-errors/README.md

 Sometimes a single validation issue is tied to **more than one schema keyword**.
 For example, when both `minimum` and `exclusiveMinimum` apply, or when `minLength` and `maxLength` constraints overlap or when when both `minimum` and `maximum` apply.

-Instead of generating duplicate error messages, It groups these into an **array of schema locations** and produces one concise, human-friendly message :-
+Instead of multiple related error messages, It groups these into an **array of schema locations** and produces one concise, human-friendly message :-

 ```json
 {